 Question: I’ve heard the phrase Power of Attorney but I don’t know what it means.
 Do I need a Power of Attorney?

-Answer: a Power of Attorney is a legal document in which in a person (called a “principal”) delegates decision making authority to another person (called an “agent”).
+Answer: A Power of Attorney is a legal document in which in a person (called a “principal”) delegates decision making authority to another person (called an “agent”).
 Powers of Attorney can be very broad giving the agent the ability to do every act that you could do yourself if you were able, or Powers of Attorney can be limited to cover only specific decisions and events.

 NJ.com: Today Your Legal Corner will address “Basic Estate Planning.”

 What will you do with this New Year given?
 Perhaps you want to lose 10 pounds, make plans for a spring garden, change jobs, travel to Europe or dedicate time to a coveted project.
 Just think of the possibilities this New Year brings.